-In Denmark where the public sector is financed by taxes and duties, the tax system and its administration play a crucial role.
+In Denmark, the public sector is financed by taxes and duties, and the tax system and its administration play a crucial role.
 Without the combination of solid tax rules on the one hand and the collection and steady flow of revenues on the other, it is not possible to provide the revenues that form the foundation of the public service of the Danish State, regions and municipalities.

-Each year, the Danish Customs and Tax Administration collects close to DKK 1,000 billion for financing of the public sector.
-This work requires significant expertise, as the tax legislation and practices are comprehensive and regulate a vast number of highly complex areas.
-It requires a robust IT system, legal and financial expertise and the capacity to manage complex processes and data.
+Each year, Danish Tax Agency (Skattestyrelsen) collects over DKK 1,100 billion.
+This requires significant expertise, as the tax legislation and practices are comprehensive, and regulate a vast number of highly complex areas.
+It requires a robust IT system, legal and financial expertise, and the capacity to manage complex processes and data.

 We ensure that individuals and businesses pay their taxes and duties correctly and on time.

 The Danish Tax Agency (Skattestyrelsen) is responsible for ensuring that individuals and businesses pay their taxes and duties correctly and on time.
 We solve this task by making it easy and secure to pay, target fraud and by thorough control mechanisms integrated in all parts of our work.